jones7000/strava-weather-emoji/README.md

-# strava weather emoji
+# strava weather
-Adds  weather emoji to title and temperature to description for each strava activity.
+Adds weather info to strava activity, emoji to title and temperature to description

 * using ngrok to access local container